cameronmarlow/flowtimer/README.md

-# kidstimer
+# flowtimer
-iOS app to allow kids to time their own activities 😉
+iOS app to allow kids to time their own activities in their time dimension 😉